 This mentor-like approach, however, must not be taken to be any form of charity.
 Miles picked the best, and as a result, he created music that brought together the best of both the newer conceptions of jazz as well as the traditions which Miles had played through.
 Discussing Miles’ “second great quintet” with Wayne Shorter, Herbie Hancock, Ron Carter, and Tony Williams, Keith Waters recalls that “The group provided a formative workshop for the creative young innovators to develop individually and collectively.
 The players developed paths for extended improvisation and group interaction on an astonishingly high level.”
 (18, P5)

-Today’s artists share this same sacred responsibility — to learn and create, and then to pass it all on to those up and coming artists who are clearly deserving of a guiding hand.
+Today’s artists share this same sacred responsibility — to learn and create and then pass it all on to those up-and-coming artists who are clearly deserving of a guiding hand.
 Art is about bringing people together in the spirit of creativity and celebration of life, and as soon as artists start living with scarcity mindsets, the art dies.
-Miles saw the value of incorporating new talent into the stream of creativity, and as a result incredible musicians graduated from his bands throughout his entire career.
+Miles saw the value of incorporating new talent into the stream of creativity, and as a result, incredible musicians graduated from his bands throughout his entire career.

 For Inspiration, Come Back to the Water

-There are some artists who’s work was undoubtedly genius and pure.
-Miles was such an artist, and as such his music has been a source of soul-nourishing water for countless artists.
-This wisdom spoken by Santana, a transformative artist in his own right, gives a valuable lesson to those seeking to change the direction of their preferred art form: always come back to the water.
-Come back to those artists who paved the way, listen for the underlying stream of creativity that they represent, and let their revolutionary art rejuvenate the soul and inspire the way forward.
+There are some artists whose work was undoubtedly genius and pure.
+Miles was such an artist, and as such, his music has been a source of soul-nourishing water for countless artists.
+This wisdom, spoken by Santana, a transformative artist in his own right, gives a valuable lesson to those seeking to change the direction of their preferred art form: always come back to the water.
+Come back to those artists who paved the way, listen for the underlying stream of creativity they represent, and let their revolutionary art rejuvenate the soul and inspire the way forward.

 Don’t Speak Your Legacy — Give It